albertzhang86/ptfe-node/README.md

-# Node API Boilerplate
+# Node API spike with ES7 async and Express validator

 Tried to keep this one simple.
 It has:

 - Express with body-parser and request validator
 - ES7 async function

-# Test Files

-Test files should sit with their source and be in teh format `*.spec.js`.

 # Dev Environment